rameerez/telegrama/README.md

 Telegrama.send_message(message, formatting: { obfuscate_emails: true })
 ```

-Note how the email gets redacted automatically to avoid leaking personal information (john.doe@gmail.com -> joh...e@gmail.com); and if you have different group chats for marketing, management, etc. you can send different messages to them:
+Note how the email gets redacted automatically to avoid leaking personal information (john.doe@gmail.com -> joh...e@gmail.com)

+For the MRR and revenue metrics you can use my gem [`profitable`](https://github.com/rameerez/profitable); and if you have different group chats for marketing, management, etc. you can send different messages with different information to each of them:

 ```ruby
 Telegrama.send_message(a_general_message, chat_id: general_chat_id)
 Telegrama.send_message(marketing_message, chat_id: marketing_chat_id)
 ```

-The goal with this gem is to provide a straightforward, no-frills, minimal API to send Telegram messages reliably for admin purposes.
+The goal with this gem is to provide a straightforward, no-frills, minimal API to send Telegram messages reliably for admin purposes, without you having to write your own wrapper over the Telegram API.

 ## Quick start